kalayciali/MIT6.0002-Introduction-to-Computational-Thinking-and-Data-Science/README.md

 Last part of the course is about understanding and modelling the experimental data, what can go wrong with our models, how to test our models.
 I learned how to implement linear regression.
 There are also sections about Machine Learning.
 I learned about clustering and classification, their algorithic solutions.
 But I didn't implement any machine learning code.
 At last there is section devoted to statistical sins, how to deceive people with your data.

 I reaally thanks to MIT for making such perfect lessons online.
-I reaally appreciate your efforts.
-For now I couldn't donate but when I can afford it, I will do it.
-For who is thinking about whether I learn this staff or not, I strongly recommend it (if you have time to spent and you feel i need to learn it for some reasons)